rundeck/rundeck/docs/en/developer/01-plugin-development.md

 Java plugins are distributed as .jar files containing the necessary classes for one or more service provider, as well as any other java jar dependency files.

+Each classname listed must be a valid "[Provider Class](#provider-classes)" as defined below, and must have a `@Plugin` annotation to define it's service type and provider name.

 The `.jar` file you distribute must have this metadata within the main Manifest for the jar file to be correctly loaded by the system: